10 Best WalkMe Alternatives [Updated for 2023]

 Where Pendo is a good fit

-✅ You want a modern product adoption solution that integrates well with web apps and mobile apps.
+✅ You want a modern product adoption solution that integrates well with both web and mobile apps.

 ✅ You need to educate both your users and employees on how to use software.
 Pendo is the closest WalkMe alternative here on that front.

 ✅ You want one tool for your analytics and in-product experiences.
-Pendo does a good job of blending the two if your current analytics setup is limited.
+Pendo does well blending the two if your current analytics setup is limited.

 Where Pendo may not be the best fit

-🤨 You need more flexibility with your in-product experiences and the way in which users engage with them.
-Appcues and Chameleon offer more UI patterns such as banners.
+🤨 You need more flexibility with your in-product experiences and how users engage with them.
+Appcues and Chameleon offer more UX patterns such as banners.

 🤨 Pendo's pricing is a tricky one and it can get very expensive quickly.
 Third-party reviewers complain about pricing, that it's too high and increases steeply.
 Appcues and Chameleon both offer "startup-style" plans.